mateeusferro/personalFinancesAPI/README.md

 - **Spring Boot:** Provides a robust framework for building and deploying Java-based applications, simplifying the development process.

 - **MySQL:** A powerful relational database management system, ensuring data integrity and reliability.

+- **JWT (JSON Web Tokens):** Used for secure authentication, generating tokens for users to access protected endpoints.

 ## Getting Started